MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 >[!Note]
 >If, after reviewing the alternative methods below, you decide that this method best fits your requirements, remember that the recording only captures the middle section of the HoloLens users view.
 This means that for the tasks that the Remote Assist user and expert really want recorded, the Remote Assist user should try to keep those tasks in the center of the HoloLens user’s view.

-### Desktop screen recording using Windows Game Bar
+###  Method 3 Details: Desktop screen recording using Windows Game Bar

 #### What does this type of recording capture?
 The Teams layout that the call recorder [configures]( https://support.office.com/article/adjust-your-view-in-a-teams-meeting-9825091c-0e7d-4c2b-95f5-eba644f19175) during the call.